jeffery9/gemini-mcp-tool/docs/resources/faq.md

 ## General

-### What is Gemini MCP Tool?
+### What is Qwen MCP Tool?
-A bridge between Claude Desktop and Google's Gemini AI, enabling you to use Gemini's powerful capabilities directly within Claude.
+A bridge between Claude Desktop and Alibaba's Qwen AI, enabling you to use Qwen's powerful capabilities directly within Claude.

 ### Does it support windows?
 Windows testing is underway, some users have reported success and other failures.